Hyper-Convolution Networks for Biomedical Image Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we presented hyper-convolution, a novel building block that can be used with any convolutional neural network architecture.
 The hyper-convolution represents kernel weights as an implicit function of grid coordinates, as opposed to regular convolutions that treat each kernel weight independently.
 Hyper-convolutions decouple the total number of learnable parameters in a kernel from its size, enabling us to use larger filters with greater receptive field without having too many learnable parameters.
 It can also be used to reduce the total number of parameters without modifying the receptive field but allowing for regularization.
 We observe that the learned hyper-convolution kernels are smoother than their regular counterparts, which can help combat overfitting and improve generalization and robustness.
-Compared with techniques such as dilated and deformable convolutions, the hyper-convolution can capture richer contextual information within its field-of-view.

 We conducted experiments on two challenging biomedical tasks: liver lesion segmentation and MS-lesion segmentation.
-We use both a UNet and a flat CNN as backbones to test the performance of hyper-convolution against other competing methods including dilated convolution and non-local network.
+We test the performance of hyper-convolution against other competing methods including dilated convolution and non-local network.
 We demonstrated that hyper-convolutions can boost performance by increasing the receptive field, reducing the number of learnable parameters, and/or regularizing the kernels.
-We believe hyper-convolutions will be an indispensable building block for future neural network architectures, enabling researchers to further explore the trade-offs between capacity and generalization.
+We believe hyper-convolutions will be an important building block for future neural network architectures, enabling researchers to further explore the trade-offs between capacity and generalization.